awsdocs/amazon-glacier-developer-guide/doc_source/api-AbortVaultLock.md

 ## Responses<a name="api-AbortVaultLock-responses"></a>

-If the policy is successfully deleted, Amazon Glacier returns an `HTTP 204 No Content` response\.
+If the policy is successfully deleted, Glacier returns an `HTTP 204 No Content` response\.

 ### Syntax<a name="api-AbortVaultLock-responses-syntax"></a>